 How to Calculate Virginia Unemployment Benefits

-Unemployment Insurance (UI) benefits amount is determined by the Virginia Employment Commission (VEC) after reviewing your eligibility and past earnings in your base period.
+Unemployment Insurance (UI) benefit amount for claimants from Virginia are determined by the Virginia Employment Commission (VEC) after reviewing your eligibility and past earnings in your base period.
 The base period is the first four of the last five calendar quarters.
 Calendar quarters are three-month periods, starting with January of each year.
 When you become eligible for unemployment compensation, your weekly benefit amount will be conveyed to you, but you can estimate that amount in advance, if you prefer.

 VEC calculates your compensation amount by taking your past salary and factoring it in the State’s maximum benefits guidelines.
 If you are eligible, then you will be sent with a determination letter of unemployment benefit amount.